DiegoBonelli/diegobonelli.github.io/_pages/about.md

 </div>
 <div id="abstract" style="display: none;">
     <text>
     Inflation risk explains a significant share of the systematic variation of yield spread changes beyond standard structural factors.
 Movements in expected inflation directly affect the real value of debt and, consequently, bond prices.
 I show that shocks to inflation expectation, volatility, and cyclicality are significant determinants of yield spread changes.
 A model with a stochastic price index and sticky cash flow explains these patterns and delivers additional implications with empirical support.
-Loading patterns become more pronounced with higher ex-ante default risk and cash-flow flex- ibility but weaken during periods of high expected inflation.
+Loading patterns become more pronounced with higher ex-ante default risk and cash-flow flexibility but weaken during periods of high expected inflation.
     </text>
 </div>